saksham-joshi/SRON/README.md

 # SRON

 SRON stands for Saksham Rapid Object Notation.<br/> <br/>
-It is a strongly & statically typed interpreted programming language.
+It is a strongly typed, functional and interpreted programming language.

 ## Datatype :